Quasinormal spectra of higher dimensional regular black holes in theories with infinite curvature corrections: Introduction

 The quasinormal modes of these latter models were analyzed in \cite{Konoplya:2024hfg}.
 It was shown that higher overtones are more sensitive to the higher-curvature couplings and can exhibit features such as vanishing real parts, corresponding to purely decaying modes.
 From the observational perspective, however, the fundamental (dominant) mode is of primary importance, as it governs the late-time ringdown signal and thus leaves the strongest imprint in the detected waveform.
 Higher overtones decay much more rapidly, making them increasingly difficult to resolve with current gravitational-wave detectors.
 Consequently, the dominant mode provides the most robust and accessible probe of black hole parameters and potential deviations from general relativity.
-In the present work, we extend and complement the previous study in two important directions: \begin{itemize} \item We examine all the proposed models emerging from the infinite‐tower construction and include a new one that have not been analyzed before, in addition to Hayward‐ and Bardeen‐type black holes.
+In the present work, we extend previous analyses in two directions: \begin{itemize} \item We examine all the proposed models emerging from the higher curvature expansion and include a new one that has not been analyzed before, in addition to Hayward- and Bardeen-type black holes.

 \item We systematically investigate how the degree and nature of regularity of the black hole influence both the real and imaginary parts of the QNMs.
-In particular, we look for general trends among the models, and aim to understand how regularity modifies oscillation frequencies and damping times, focusing on the fundamental modes. \end{itemize}
+In particular, we look for general trends among the models, and aim to understand how regularity modifies oscillation frequencies and damping times, focusing on the fundamental modes. \end{itemize} It is important to emphasize that higher-dimensional regular black holes are not directly motivated by astrophysical observations.
+Rather, they arise within higher-curvature extensions of gravity, where an effective-field-theory framework naturally incorporates an infinite tower of curvature corrections beyond the Einstein–Hilbert action.
+In this sense, these solutions provide a theoretically consistent setting to investigate how regularity emerges and how it affects black-hole dynamics.
+By considering several distinct families of regular black hole solutions generated within this framework, rather than focusing on a single metric, we aim to identify robust and model-independent features of regular black holes and to contrast them with the quasinormal mode spectra of singular black holes in General Relativity.